Chamal1120/lox/README.md

 print d;
 ```

+3. Make sure you have [Apache Maven](https://maven.apache.org/install.html) available on your `PATH`.

-2. Compile using the given script:
+4. Compile using the given script (wraps `mvn clean compile`):

 ```bash
 ./compile.sh
 ```

-3. Run using the given script:
+5. Run using the given script (re-compiles and launches the AST printer for now):

 ```bash
 ./run.sh